luau-lang/luau/docs/_pages/performance.md

 Note that "immutable" in this case only refers to the variable itself - if the variable isn't assigned to it can be captured by value, even if it's a table that has its contents change.

+When upvalues are mutable, they do require an extra allocated object; we carefully optimize the memory consumption and access cost for mutable upvalues to reduce the associated overhead.

 ## Closure caching

 With optimized upvalue storage, creating new closures (function objects) is more efficient but still requires allocating a new object every time.
 This can be problematic for cases when functions are passed to algorithms like `table.sort` or functions like `pcall`, as it results in excessive allocation traffic which then leads to more work for garbage collector.